Vice88/FPGA_Projektbericht/README.md

 # FPGA_Projektbericht
-The documentation of the project for the chair of computer architecture.
-Here comes the documentation
+documentation of partial reconfiguration and fault simulation on a fpga board.